High-speed multimedia radio: Custom frequencies

-More drastic frequency changes require requires the use of radio transceivers based on the use of Transverter (or frequency converter) technology.
+More drastic frequency changes require the use of radio transceivers based on the use of Transverter (or frequency converter) technology.
 Such a device converts the operating frequency of the 802.11b/g device from 2.4 GHz to another band entirely.
 Transverter is a technical term and is rarely used to describe these products which are more commonly known as frequency converters, up/down converters, and just converters.

 420 MHz

 The Atheros chipset's ability to use 5 MHz transmission bandwidths could allow part 97 operation on the 420–430 MHz ATV sub-band.
 (Note that 420–430 MHz operation is not allowed near the Canada–US border.
 Refer to the "Line A" rule.)
 Products that use the Atheros chipset for this band include: